Wounded Navy SEAL and Army platoon leader testify against Bowe Bergdahl

 Bergdahl deserted from his outpost in Afghanistan in June 2009.
 Hours later, he was captured by the Taliban.
 He was eventually released in a controversial prisoner swap in exchange for five Guantanamo Bay detainees.

-During Bergdahl's sentencing hearing Wednesday, retired Navy SEAL Chief Petty Officer James Hatch said he and his dog came under military fire while searching for Bergdahl.
-Hatch said he was shot in the leg, and the dog was killed.
+During Bergdahl's sentencing hearing Wednesday, retired Navy SEAL Chief Petty Officer James Hatch said he and his dog came under fire while searching for Bergdahl.
+Hatch said he was shot in a leg, and the dog was killed.

+Hatch was asked why he went on a mission to look for Bergdahl.

+Hatch, who walks with a heavy limp after 18 surgeries, said he had been concerned because there was little time to plan the hunt for Bergdahl, who the other soldiers knew had walked off his post.

+"I said, 'Hey, man, someone is going to get hurt trying to get this kid," he told the judge deciding Bergdahl's sentence.

 Army Capt.
-John Billings also testified on behalf of the prosecution.
-Billings, who was Bergdahl's platoon leader in Afghanistan, said the platoon searched for Bergdahl for 19 days with virtually no food and no access to showers.
-He described wearing a soiled uniform for 19 days while looking for the sergeant.
+John Billings also testified for the prosecution.
+Billings, who was Bergdahl's platoon leader in Afghanistan, said the platoon searched for Bergdahl for 19 days.
+He described wearing a filthy uniform while looking for the then-private first class.

+It was extremely hard on the troops, he said.
+They went days with no food or water and had no showers for weeks.
+Some of the men were sick.

+"We don't leave.
+It's a motto, 'Leave no man behind,'" alive or not, he said.

 'A critical problem'